sneakers-the-rat/infrastructure/_sections/2_4_tools-analysis.md

     return output
 ```

-Now that we have a handful of processing nodes, we could then describe some `@workflow`, taking some `@nwb:NWBFile` as input, and then returning some output as a `:processed` child beneath its existing namespace.
+Now that we have a handful of processing nodes, we could then describe some `@workflow`, taking some `@nwb:NWBFile` as input, as inferred by the `inputType` of the `bin-spikes` node, and then returning some output as a `:my-analysis:processed` child beneath the input.
 We'll only make a linear pipeline with two stages, but there's no reason more complex branching and merging couldn't be described as well.

 ```turtle
 <#my-analysis>